xorkevin/fsserve/doc/fsserve_tree_add.md

 ## fsserve tree add

-Adds content and updates the content tree
+Adds a content blob and updates the tree

 ### Synopsis

-Adds content and updates the content tree
+Adds a content blob and updates the tree

 ```
 fsserve tree add [flags]